Planning Content Calendars for Year-Round Print on Demand Promotions [2025 Guide]

 Global and Regional Holidays to Leverage

 You can’t talk about content calendars without tackling holidays first.
 Some dates are universal, like New Year’s Eve or Christmas.
-Others matter deeply to specific audiences—think Singles’ Day in China, Diwali in India, or Canada Day north of the border.
-Here’s the key: research what’s actually relevant to your buyers rather than copy-pasting every event on the calendar.

 Start by reviewing where your customers live.
-Check your order history, social media analytics, or even website traffic by region.
+Check your order history, social media analytics or even website traffic by region.
 If you have a U.S. audience, plan around:

 - New Year’s Day (January 1)